ronanmccormack-ca/ronanmccormack-ca/README.md

 - 👀 Keep your eyes peeled for some interesting projects coming up!
 - 🌱 Completed my Masters in Data Science from the Atlantic Technology University Sligo.
 - 📊 Owner: datahouse.ca | info@datahouse.ca
-- 📫 How to reach me: info@ronanmccormack.ca
+- 📫 How to reach me: info@datahouse.ca

 <!---
 ronanmccormack-ca/ronanmccormack-ca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.